MicrosoftDocs/SupportArticles-docs/support/azure/azure-functions/monitoring/functions-monitoring-appinsightslogs.md

 ms.reviewer: gasridha, v-jayaramanp
 ---

-# Application Insights logs are missing or incorrect for Azure Functions Apps
+# Application Insights logs are missing or incorrect for Azure Functions apps

 You can closely monitor the function app through the integration between [Azure Functions](https://azure.microsoft.com/products/functions) and [Application Insights](/azure/azure-monitor/app/app-insights-overview).
 And you can use Application Insights without any custom configuration.